bitshifter/sb6rust/README.md

     * `unzip`

 2. Build the samples:
     Simply build the samples by running `make`.
-This will run `cargo build` and copy required media files to the `target/debug` directory.
+This will run `cargo test` and copy required media files to the `media` directory.

 3. Run the samples:
-    `cd` to the `target/debug` directory and run the sample you want.
+    Run the samples from the root of the repository by specifying to path to the sample to run, for example `./target/debug/examples/ssao`.

 ### Building on Windows